The rise of China – now the major economic and geopolitical challenger to US imperialism – plays a defining role in world relations today.

 While the real estate bubble in China continues to intensify, the US debt crisis has also threatened the ruling class of the United States.

-While the United States is constrained by US debt, inflation, geopolitical challenges, and internal turmoil, China is also facing a slow but unstoppable decline in housing prices, continued deterioration of local governments’ finances, a depression in domestic consumption, and the decline on population.
+While the United States is constrained by US debt, inflation, geopolitical challenges, and internal turmoil, China is also facing a slow but unstoppable decline in housing prices, continued deterioration of local governments’ finances, a depression in domestic consumption, and the decline of its population.

 Under the pressure of their respective internal problems, China and United States, for a period, seemed to have no intention of provoking or escalating conflicts.
 The ruling classes of both sides, costing the declining quality of lives of the proletariat in their own countries and around the world, continued this confrontation of “waiting for the other to fall first”.
 Thus, we can see that China and the United States have had multiple confrontations from the Yellow Sea to Guam, but the results have been “much said but little done”.